Custom Search

 The camera can be moved around this point of focus through a couple of different means.

-You can do the same things without the camera controls on your keyboard.
-(As a matter of fact, if you use these keyboard controls while the camera control is still on your screen, you'll see the corresponding controls highlight as if you're clicking them!)
+All of these menus are pretty much 'training wheels' to get you used to manipulating the camera.
+Once you get the hang of them, there are far simpler keyboard commands to work with.
+(As a matter of fact, if you use these keyboard controls while the Orbit Zoom Pan control is still on your screen, you'll see the corresponding controls highlight as if you're clicking them!)

 PS--those of you with rotating wheelie things on your mouses will find that the wheelie will also serve to zoom in and out.
 I can't tell you much about that, 'cos I'm a MacBook person, but there you are.